 - Deployed to assist with a specific contingency operation.

 New legislation opens the door for Marine Veterans to file lawsuits over contaminated water at Camp Lejeune https://t.co/XdOSGjGouS

 — RWalker/Founder/CEO WoVets Organization (@WoVets) August 23, 2022

-The Camp Lejeune Justice Act was formed to help the victims of Camp Lejeune water contamination by Congress.
+The Camp Lejeune Justice Act of 2022 was formed to help the victims of Camp Lejeune water contamination by Congress.
 Let’s see how it is going to help the veterans and the other victims.

 Any award made under this section to an individual or legal representative of an individual shall be reduced by the amount of any disability award, payment, or benefit provided to the individual or legal representative under-

 - Any program administered by the Secretary of Veterans Affairs under the laws;